shi-yang999/Robotic_Academy/README.md

 ## The Top
 +  Sciernce Robotics

-          -This journal Belongs to the "Science" series, focusing on cutting-edge robotics technology and innovative research.
+  -Top journal Belongs to the "Science" series, focusing on cutting-edge robotics technology and innovative research.

-+  International Journal of Robotics Research
++  International Journal of Robotics Research--IJRR
-  - This
+  -Top journal focuses on superior quality for robotic investigations and knows for important contributions to robotics.

++ IEEE Trarnsactiorns orn Robotics--TRO
+  -Top journal concentrates on extensive robotic researche and robotic application.

++ Soft Robotics--SRI
+  -Top magazine devotes to software and flexible rebotics.